Binance Market Update (2022-07-31)

 Binance

-The global cryptocurrency market cap now stands at $1.10T, down by -2.12% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.11T, up by 0.17% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BTCST, AVA, and PUNDIX, up by 63%, 61%, and 55%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include PUNDIX, AVA, and RNDR, up by 62%, 56%, and 29%, respectively.

 Top stories of the day: